QualiTorque/terraform-provider-torque/docs/resources/environment.md

 page_title: "torque_environment Resource - terraform-provider-torque"
 subcategory: ""
 description: |-
   Warning: This terraform resource is still in Beta.
-Creation of a new Torque Environment
+  	Launches a new Torque Environment from an existing blueprint.

+  	### Supported Updates:
+  	- Environment name
+  	- Collaborators
+  	- Force destroy - Whether the environment should be force terminated upon failure to terminate it.
 ---

 # torque_environment (Resource)

 Warning: This terraform resource is still in Beta.

-Creation of a new Torque Environment
+		Launches a new Torque Environment from an existing blueprint.

+		### Supported Updates:
+		- Environment name
+		- Collaborators
+		- Force destroy - Whether the environment should be force terminated upon failure to terminate it.

 ## Example Usage